What did we explore and how?

-Professor Davidson is the Chair of the UK Council for Internet Safety (UKCIS) Evidence Group.
-She is also Chair of the Independent Inquiry into Institutional Child Sexual Abuse Research Ethics Committee and a Member of the Europol Cybercrime Centre Expert Academic Advisory Group.
+Professor Davidson is the chair of the UK Council for Internet Safety (UKCIS) Evidence Group.
+She is also chair of the Independent Inquiry into Institutional Child Sexual Abuse Research Ethics Committee and a member of the Europol Cybercrime Centre Expert Academic Advisory Group.
 Professor Davidson has undertaken two reviews that have informed recent government policy in this area.
-The first review undertaken in 2017 informed the Government Green paper on Internet Safety and the most recent review is the first of its kind and contributed to the Govt Online Harms White paper.
+The first review undertaken in 2017 informed the government Green Paper on Internet Safety and the most recent review is the first of its kind and contributed to the government Online Harms White Paper.

 Findings from recent research on adult harms suggest that:

 - The majority of adults experience some form of online hate and many experience online harassment.
 Online harassment encompasses a broad spectrum of abusive behaviours enabled by technology platforms and used to target a specific user or users .

 - Online harassment can have a lasting impact on those who are victimised, ranging from mental or emotional stress to financial loss and in some cases difficulty in securing employment and housing .

 The child online protection policy and plan were adopted in 2019 by the Rwandan government across key areas including: health; criminal justice; education; industry; civil society and in the community.
 A national awareness raising campaign was designed to be rolled out through community networks and schools in 2019.

 The work is being continued in a newly formed Youth Safeguarding Network in Rwanda, Sierra Leone, Zambia and South Africa funded through the Global Challenges Research Fund.